 Step 3: Contact the IID company for a compliance letter

 Once you drive with the IID without incident for 4 months/120 days, first call the DMV to verify that enough time has gone by to apply for early IID removal.
 The soonest you can ask for early IID removal is on day 121 after you got your IID-restricted license.

 Then call the company that installed your IID and ask them to download your IID reports.
 You need to request that the IID company fax or email the Colorado DMV a “letter of compliance” (a.k.a.
 “4PASS letter”) right away.3

 First-time DUI offenders may be able to get their IID remove after only four months.

 Step 4: Wait to receive the DMV’s removal letter

 Once the DMV receives the compliance letter from the IID company, they should mail you a removal letter.
-In practice, the DMV mails out these letters at the end of the week.
-You can call the DMV Interlock Department at 303-205-5613 to check on the status of the letter.
+In practice, the DMV mails out these letters at the end of the week, but there can be a longer lag time of several weeks.
+You can call the DMV Interlock Department at 303-205-5613 to check on the status of the letter.4

 Step 5: Go to the DMV and get a license